AntoineLegare/CMTK/README.md

 The Computational Morphometry Toolkit (CMTK) software is available at https://www.nitrc.org/frs/?group_id=212.

+## Tutorial

+The single registration Jupyter notebook offers a full example of the complete registration procedure.

 ## Upcoming changes:
 - Making a complete README file;
 - Renaming variables and methods;
-- Making a tutorial notebook;
+- Making a complete tutorial notebook;
 - Implementing physical coordinates.